sticksnleaves/docker-dex/README.md

 # How to use this image

 This image sets the `WORKDIR` to the dex `bin` diretory.
-You may use this image to run `dex-overlord`, `dex-worker`, `dexctl` and `example-app` commands.
+You may use this image to run `dex` and `example-app` commands.

-For more information on using dex please read the [official documentation](https://github.com/coreos/dex/tree/master/Documentation).
+For more information on using dex please read the [official documentation](https://github.com/coreos/dex#documentation).